US and Ukrainian negotiators meet as Trump seeks to broker an end to the war

 “Such attacks occur daily.
 This week alone, Russians have used nearly 1,400 strike drones, 1,100 guided aerial bombs and 66 missiles against our people.
 That is why we must strengthen Ukraine’s resilience every day.
 Missiles and air defense systems are necessary, and we must also actively work with our partners for peace,” Zelenskyy said.

-“We need real, reliable solutions that will help end the war,” he added.
+“We need real, reliable solutions that will help end the war,” he said.

 After Ukraine claimed responsibility for damaging a major oil terminal on Saturday near the Russian port of Novorossiysk, owned by the Caspian Pipeline Consortium, Kazakhstan told Ukraine on Sunday to stop attacking the Black Sea terminal.
 The CPC pipeline, which starts in Kazakhstan and ends at the Novorossisyk terminal, handles a large proportion of Kazakhstan's oil exports.